Specialist Behaviour Supports

-Autism Queensland’s Behaviour Support Service consists of a functional behaviour assessment, recommendations of proactive and reactive strategies, including any assessment of restrictive practices, the training of staff and carers in how to implement the plan.
+Autism Queensland’s Behaviour Support Service consists of a functional behaviour assessment, recommendations of preventative, proactive and reactive strategies, including any assessment of restrictive practices, the training of staff and carers in how to implement the plan.

 - Initial intake and case history